nixworks/public/news/2017/01/31/index.md

 ##### Supreme Court of the United States
 ### [President Donald Trump has nominated Judge Neil Gorsuch to fill the vacant seat on the Supreme Court of the United States.
 Neil Gorsuch is the youngest nominee to the court in 25 years. ](/news/2017/01/31/president-donald-trump-has-nominated-judge-neil-gorsuch-to-fill-the-vacant-seat-on-the-supreme-court-of-the-united-states-neil-gorsuch-is-t.md)
-_Context: Neil Gorsuch, Supreme Court of the United States, Donald Trump_
+_Context: Neil Gorsuch, Donald Trump, Supreme Court of the United States_

 ##### Executive Order 13769
 ### [The State Department memorandum about concerns with this travel ban is submitted to acting Secretary of State Tom Shannon through the federal government's Dissent Channel.
 This protest memo had between 900-1,000 signatures.
 Department officials said these signatures are far more than any dissent cable in recent years, adding more diplomats want to add their names to it. ](/news/2017/01/31/the-state-department-memorandum-about-concerns-with-this-travel-ban-is-submitted-to-acting-secretary-of-state-tom-shannon-through-the-federa.md)